Mann hält sich mit schmerzverzerrtem Gesicht die rechte Wange.

 Neuroathletic training for the jaw

-Conclusion: Relaxation is the key to success even when grinding teeth
+Conclusion: Relaxation is the key to success even when grinding your teeth

-Teeth grinding: stress and screen time as triggers
+Stress and screen time as triggers for teeth grinding

-Constantly staring at screens and repetitive hand movements when using the mouse can cause tension in the neck and shoulders, which also affects the jaw region.
-If the muscles in the jaw are tense, this can lead to unconsciously clenching or grinding the teeth together in an attempt to relieve the resulting pressure.
+Constantly staring at screens and always using the same posture and hand movements when using the mouse can cause tension in the neck and shoulders , which also affects the jaw region.
+If the muscles in the jaw are tense, this can lead to the teeth in the mouth being unconsciously clenched or rubbed together in order to relieve the resulting pressure.
+This is called teeth grinding.

-Hormones released by stress, such as adrenaline and cortisol, can also increase muscle tension in the jaw.
-In such cases, teeth grinding, which can occur both while awake and while sleeping, serves as a kind of valve to release the built-up stress.
+Especially in stressful times, many people find it difficult to avoid unconscious teeth grinding .
+This is because hormones released by stress, such as adrenaline and cortisol, can increase jaw tension.
+In such cases, teeth grinding, which can occur both when awake and when asleep, serves as a kind of valve to release the stress that has built up.

 In addition, teeth grinding can also temporarily help relax the eye muscles and sharpen close vision.
 This is done to reduce the eye strain caused by frequent screen use.
-However, in the long term, this form of compensation, like any compensatory response, is not a good idea.
-It can lead to various problems, from overworked jaw muscles to damage to the teeth.
+In the long term, however, this form of compensation, like any compensatory response, is not a good idea.
+It can lead to various problems - even outside the mouth - from over-worked jaw muscles to neck tension and even damage to the teeth.

 Bruxism: What can you do about teeth grinding?

-If you want to get rid of the annoying grinding of your teeth, which in the worst case can also cause noise, tinnitus or migraines, it is first important to identify the individual triggers.
+If you want to get rid of the annoying grinding of the teeth in the upper and lower jaw, which in the worst case can also cause noise, tinnitus or migraines , it is first important to identify the individual causes.
 If orthopedic dysfunctions such as incorrect tooth alignment or jaw joint misalignment can be ruled out, good stress management is a first step in treating bruxism.
 Reducing stress can also reduce tension in the muscles.
+CMD ( craniomandibular dysfunction ), i.e. the malfunction of the jaw joint and the chewing muscles, is often caused by poor posture or stress.

 Jaw relaxation through targeted training

-In addition, techniques from neurocentric training can help reduce stress and relax the jaw muscles.
+Techniques from neurocentric training can help reduce stress, relax your jaw muscles and thus treat jaw pain.
 The focus here is on training the brain.
-In order to function smoothly, the brain needs precise signals from the body, which it analyses and processes.
+In order to function smoothly, our brain needs precise signals from the body, which it analyses and processes.

 In the case of the jaw, for example, the sensory information comes from the surrounding joints, muscles, nerves, soft tissue, teeth and sensory organs.
-If the quality of the transmitted data is poor due to incorrect or constant tension, the nervous system reacts with protective mechanisms such as pain sensation or muscular tension.
-Targeted exercises can improve communication between the body and the brain.
+If the quality of the transmitted data is inferior due to dysfunction, incorrect or constant tension, our nervous system reacts with protective mechanisms such as pain sensation or muscular tension.
+Through targeted exercises, you can improve the communication between your body and your brain and greatly reduce the strain on the jaw muscles.

 Neuroathletic training for teeth grinding for the jaw

 In collaboration with neurotrainer Luise Walther, we have created a 10-minute exercise flow for your jaw, shoulders and neck.
-To make the exercises even more intense and effective, you can also use a resistance band , a vision stick and a Z-Vibe vibration pen for training.
+Tip from the pro: To make the exercises even more intense and effective, you can also use a resistance band , a vision stick and a Z-Vibe vibration pen for training.

 Stand in front of the board.
-Move your eyes in the direction of the arrow without moving your head: arrow up, eyes up.
-Arrow to the right, eyes to the right, arrow down, eyes down, arrow to the left, eyes to the left.
-Stop when it becomes too much for your eyes.
+Move your eyes in the direction of the arrow without moving your head: arrow up, look up.
+Arrow to the right, look right, arrow down, look down, arrow to the left, look left.
+Stop as soon as it becomes tiring for your eyes.

 Take the tension out of your knees.
 Slowly mobilize your pelvis by pulling your pubic bone towards your belly button and then arching your back slightly.
-Switch back and forth between the two positions slowly so that you don't go into pain or discomfort.
+Slowly switch between the positions without experiencing pain or discomfort.

-Stand in front of the VOR board .
-With your head still, jump with both eyes in the following directions on the VOR board: up right, top middle, top left, right, stay in the middle, left, down right, down middle, down left.
+Stand in front of the VOR board.
+With your head still, jump with both eyes in the following directions on the VOR board: up right, up middle, up left, right, stay in the middle, left, down right, down middle, down left.

 Press your palms together, breathe in deeply and as you breathe out rotate your arms to the left.
 As you breathe in, return to the middle.
 As you breathe out, rotate your arms to the right and as you breathe in, return to the middle.
 Now pull both hands apart, breathe in deeply again and repeat the exercise sequence.

 Stand upright, knees relaxed.
-Place your hands on your stomach and breathe in and out deeply through your nose.
-Focus on breathing into your hands and into your stomach.
-Now place your hands on your ribcage and breathe in and out deeply through your nose into your hands and into your ribcage.
+Place your hands on your stomach and breathe deeply in and out through your nose.
+Focus on breathing into your stomach.
+Now place your hands on your ribcage and breathe deeply in and out through your nose into your ribcage.
+Then place your hands on your chest and breathe deeply in and out through your nose into your chest.

 With your lips closed, place your tongue in front of your front teeth.
-Now slowly move your tongue in a circular motion along your teeth: downwards, to the right, upwards and to the left.
-Make sure you go at a comfortable speed.
-Change direction.
+Now slowly move the tip of your tongue in a circular motion along your teeth: downwards, to the right, upwards and to the left.
+In both the upper and lower jaw.
+Make sure you move at a comfortable speed.
+Change the direction of your tongue movement after a few seconds.

-Conclusion: Relaxation is the key to success even when grinding teeth
+Conclusion: Relaxation is the key to success even when grinding your teeth

 Back to blog